-In this single-morning workshop for beginners at The Morton Arboretum, learn how to find birds and how to keep track of your observations.
+In this single-morning birding workshop at The Morton Arboretum, learn how to find birds and how to keep track of your observations.
 Discuss birdwatching equipment, what to wear, and more.

-We’ll begin in the classroom with a short lesson on birding basics.
-Then we’ll stroll around the Arboretum to observe birds that inhabit Illinois all year, learning key bird features for identification and how to match birds to their preferred food or habitat as you walk.
+This program will begin in the classroom with a short lesson on birding basics.
+Then, participants will stroll around the Arboretum to observe birds that inhabit Illinois all year.
+As you walk, you’ll learn key bird features for identification and how to match birds to their preferred food or habitat.

 This program meets in person at the Arboretum.